 - SportStop Source for Sports (Whistler Village) 50% buy-back scheme – trade in your package for 50% towards your next purchase.
 Salomon packages for 2017-18 available.

 - Cross Country Connection (Lost Lake, Whistler) $99 seasonal junior rental (Adults $199, Junior day rentals $15, Local/Employee day rentals for $20)

 - Callaghan Country/Whistler Olympic Park (Ski Callaghan) Youth (7-18 years) season rental $144, Child (age 6 and under) season rental $80.

 The equipment options for Biathlon and Ski Jumping vary, please talk with your coach for more details.

-Trail Passes are not included in the program fees; please ensure that you and/or your children have a valid pass to ski.
-The Whistler Nordics are partnering with Whistler Sport Legacies/Whistler Olympic Park and the Resort Municipality of Whistler to offer all youth registered in club programs the option to purchase a $35+tax Season Trail Pass before November 15, 2016.
-This is a significant saving on trail pass fees and the Club is very grateful to each organisation for supporting sport development.
-There is no charge for a trail pass for Youth age 6 and under on Nov 20th.
+The Whistler Nordics have partnered with Whistler Sport Legacies/Whistler Olympic Park and the Resort Municipality of Whistler to offer all youth registered in club programs a $45+tax Season Trail Pass if registered before November 14, 2017.
+The youth sport pass is a significant saving on trail pass fees and the Club is very grateful to each organisation for supporting sport development.
+FOR THE 2017/18 SEASON THE WHISTLER NORDICS WILL BE COVERING THE COST OF THE SEASON PASS AS A MEMBERSHIP PERK FOR YOUTH PROGRAM PARTICIPANTS!
+There is no charge for a trail pass for Youth age 6 and under on Nov 23rd.
 Children that are 6 and under can get a Lost Lake seasons pass for $0 at Meadow Park Sports Centre.
 The parents will just have to sign the waiver.
 To view details on pass purchase click here.